Do you know who’s the greatest entrepreneur of our time?

 He was also a visionary, a rebel, a Zen Buddhist that believed in beauty and a quote machine.

-That’s why I’ve decided to create this article: 231 powerful (and useful) Steve Jobs quotes that will improve your life and business today.
+That’s why I’ve decided to create this article: 231 Amazing Steve Jobs quotes that will change your life and business today.

 Let’s dig a little deeper.